cvia-kn/lf_autoencoder_cvpr2018_code/README.md

 To use already trained model, please download the model [current_v9.zip](http://link/) and extract the archive to **./networks/** folder.
 We provide some test examples [diffuse_specular.zip](http://link/) that shoulb be extracted to the **./test_data/** folder.

-To evaluate on all test examples used in the paper, create the test data with the [DataRead_code](https://github.com/cvia-kn/lf_autoencoder_cvpr2018_code/tree/master/DataRead_code) project
+To evaluate on all test examples used in the paper, create the test data with the [DataRead_code](https://github.com/cvia-kn/lf_autoencoder_cvpr2018_code/tree/master/DataRead_code) project.